Is it Too Late to Save the Internet from Itself?

 Andrew Keen: What story were you trying to tell in The Know It Alls?

 Noam Cohen: I wanted to explain the harsh libertarian values that seemed to be taking root in America, through the lens of the rise of the Web and Internet.
-One of the first books I read as I began this project was the marvelous Age of Fracture, by Daniel Rodgers, which showed how hyperindividualism won the narrative war in the last 25 years of the 20th
+One of the first books I read as I began this project was the marvelous Age of Fracture, by Daniel Rodgers, which showed how hyperindividualism won the narrative war in the last 25 years of the 20th century—how the right, for example, went from buttoned-down conservatives to “free market” warriors.
+He never mentioned the Internet in the book, but I thought, wow, this would explain so much.

 At the start, I believed that the Web would be an amazing tool for collaboration and political organization—I wrote a piece for Dissent making that case back in 2001.
 Over time, I came to recognize that other than Wikipedia and Craigslist, I was wrong.
 Monopolies control how we access search, commerce, social networking.
 Tracking and surveillance is standard, and vital to these monopolies’ business models; these companies resist even basic regulation over housing, driving, advertising to young people or advertising meant to sway elections.
 The arrogance was hard to avoid, and frankly scared me.
 These hubristic leaders—the know-it-alls of my title—in the past few years acquired wealth and power of unprecedented scope with unprecedented speed.